denocris/Introduction-to-Computer-Architectures-for-HPC/D2-exercise/Report_D2.md

 # Report: Pipeline and Offsets

+Every details about the code can be found in the folder code/.

+- ex01.c
+- script_vectsizefix.sh

 The program allocates a vector of 100K elements and performs the operation

 A[i] = s*A[i + offset],